cyberbotics/webots/docs/discord/technical-questions.md

 > I want a synchronous controller in webots, for this I need a loop running, and only execute robot.step(timestep) when I give the command.
 How can I accomplish this.
 Is it possible inside webots, or do I HAVE to go the extern controller route?

-`@Luftwaffel` this is indeed possible inside Webots, but you have to make sure that you have a callback (for example from a ROS service) that calls the ``robot.step(timestep)`` function.
+`@Simon Steinmann` this is indeed possible inside Webots, but you have to make sure that you have a callback (for example from a ROS service) that calls the ``robot.step(timestep)`` function.

 > Hi, I want to make my own ROS controller.
 However, 'import rospy' doesnt work in a new controller, it only works when changing the existing universal\_robot\_ros controller.
 Any ideas as to why?

-`@Luftwaffel` this is because this controller contains a ``runtime.ini`` files that adds the rospy libraries to the path, see: [https://github.com/cyberbotics/webots/blob/master/projects/robots/universal\_robots/controllers/universal\_robots\_ros/runtime.ini](https://github.com/cyberbotics/webots/blob/master/projects/robots/universal_robots/controllers/universal_robots_ros/runtime.ini)
+`@Simon Steinmann` this is because this controller contains a ``runtime.ini`` files that adds the rospy libraries to the path, see: [https://github.com/cyberbotics/webots/blob/master/projects/robots/universal\_robots/controllers/universal\_robots\_ros/runtime.ini](https://github.com/cyberbotics/webots/blob/master/projects/robots/universal_robots/controllers/universal_robots_ros/runtime.ini)

 You will find more information about the use of runtime.ini files with controllers here: [https://cyberbotics.com/doc/guide/controller-programming#environment-variables](https://cyberbotics.com/doc/guide/controller-programming#environment-variables)